j-u-p-iter/package-starter-kit/README.md

 This documentation should be enough to understand when and how to use this project without researching source code.
 All details, possible cases should be described in good fashion.

+5. All modules in scope of package should be:
+- camel-cased if module doesn't export class.
+  If module contains specific functionality like one specific service, model and etc. it should have name of main exported method.
+  If module contains common functionality like utilities, helpers and etc. it should have common descriptive name.

+- pascal-cased if module exports class.
+It should have name of exported class.